entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 - use triplets $(obj_1,pred, obj_2)$ to denote relationships
 - fully supervised
-- on test image: predict multiple relationships and localize the objects
+- *test time*: given an image, predict multiple relationships and localize the objects

 ## Language Module